 - using the Search – Evaluate – Execute strategy (SEE)

-- how to make safety an executive function
+- making safety an executive function

 - using self-assessment to create a positive risk-offset